-Right after that, open the newly created cms.po and fill the information in the header.
+Right after that, open the newly created cms/locale//LC_MESSAGES/cms.po and fill the information in the header.
 To translate a string, simply fill the corresponding msgstr with the translations.
 You can also use specialized translation softwares such as poEdit and others.

 When the developers update the cms.pot file, you do not need to start from scratch.
 Instead, you can create a new cms.po file that merges the old translated string with the new, to-be-translated ones.
-The command is the following, run inside cms/locale/.
+The command is the following, run inside the root of the repository.